Graunephar/PiFun/README.md

 6. Before the script can execute we need to mark it as executable.
-You do this by running the following command: `chmod +x ~/project.git/hooks/post-receive`
+You do this by running the following command: <br> `chmod +x ~/project.git/hooks/post-receive`

 7. When you are finished exit the ssh session by running the command `exit`